alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2026/2026-07-01-on-deviant-beliefs-of-the-tolu-e-islam-sect.md

 ---
+date: 2026-07-01
+group5: true
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "On the Deviant Beliefs of the Tolu-e-Islam Sect"
-date: 2026-07-01
-source: "Fatawa Al-Lajnah Al-Da’imah 2/117-120, Fatwa no. 21168"
+source: Fatawa Al-Lajnah Al-Da’imah 2/117-120, Fatwa no. 21168
-category: ["sects",quranism]
+summary: Whoever follows this sect Tolu-e-Islam, advocates for it, or beautifies its views to the people through any media is a disbeliever who has apostatized from the religion of Islam.
-tags: [alifta]
+tags:
-lang: en
+- alifta
+title: On the Deviant Beliefs of the Tolu-e-Islam Sect
 translation: false
-group5: true
-summary: "Whoever follows this sect Tolu-e-Islam, advocates for it, or beautifies its views to the people through any media is a disbeliever who has apostatized from the religion of Islam."
 ---

 ### Question: